Benedek4000/eng130_cloud_computing/README.md

 another instance (like a database host)
 - load-balancing can be used to set up exactly when the ASG should create or destroy instances
+- make sure to add multiple availability zones, if the business requires it, to make the ASG more resilient
 - to provide a provision script, edit the user data in advanced details, make sure to include `#!/bin/bash` as the first line
 - once the template is created, create a new auto-scaling group based on the